David Mayer de Rothschild: Film work

 In 2009, de Rothschild produced Playground, a documentary focusing on the child sex trade in the United States.

 In 2012, de Rothschild developed Eco Trip: The Real Cost of Living, an eight part series on the production methods behind household items and the impact their use has on the environment.
 Each episode covers the full life cycle of the products.

 In 2017, he produced Becoming Bond, a docudrama exploring the casting of Australian actor George Lazenby as James Bond in the film On Her Majesty's Secret Service.

 Business

 In 2016, de Rothschild launched an ecology-oriented lifestyle brand, Lost Explorer.

 Recognition

 David de Rothschild was awarded the accolade of "Emerging Explorer" by National Geographic, appointed an "international ambassador" by NGO Clean Up the World, and nominated as a "Young Global Leader" by the World Economic Forum.

 In 2007, de Rothschild was named one of GQ Magazine's men of the year, being the sole individual named to the "Environmentalist" category.
 The following year, due to his efforts at involving youth in environmental issues, he was the 2008 winner of the Kids' Choice Awards UK "Greenie Award".

 In 2009, Rothschild was named by the United Nations Environment Program as a "Climate Hero".
 In 2011, de Rothschild served on the judging panel for the International Green Awards as well as the Climate Week Awards.
-In 2011, he also received the Honorary Award of the German Sustainability Award.
+In 2011, he also received the Honorary Award of The National German Sustainability Award.